|Name:||S. Hudson, Assessor|

 2013 Residential/ Commercial Re-inspection Program

-It’s Spring, and the Battle Creek City residential and commercial re-inspection program continues.
+It’s Fall, and the Battle Creek City residential and commercial re-inspection program continues.
 The State Tax Commission recommends all properties be re-inspected every five years to update property information and assure more accurate and equitable assessments.

 City property appraisers will be visiting several subdivisions and their surrounding areas.
 These subdivisions include Washington Heights and North Washington Heights on the north side of town.
 Additional subdivisions include Pioneer Acres on the south east side of town.
 All appraisers will have City identification.
 The appraisers will be going from door to door.; An interior inspection takes approximately 10 minutes and then the outside is measured.
 For those property owners not at home, a yellow or pink door tag with the Assessing telephone number will be left.
 Those receiving a door tag are encouraged to call and schedule an inspection.
 Property owners may call the Battle Creek Assessor’s office at (269) 966-3369 with any questions or to schedule an appointment.
 In addition, commercial properties along the Columbia Avenue corridor are being visited to update City records.